reasoned-ai/norm/docs/index.rst

     understandable language, we can see the explanation, critic the logic, propose new theories, query data to verify and eventually prevent the same failure in the future.
 - **Statistical**:
-    Deterministic logical program is well-known to be brittle and difficult to scale, so Norm adopts the machine learning methodology like Deep Neural Networks to maintain the robustness and the generalizability.
+    The deterministic logical program is well-known to be brittle and difficult to scale, so Norm adopts the machine learning methodology like Deep Neural Networks to maintain the robustness and the generalizability.